 The Project work schedule would vary throughout the duration of Project activities.
 Twelve-hour shifts are proposed for site preparation and site completion.
-During the pipeline shutdown period, work could be performed up to 24 hours per day and seven days per week; this cing and to allow completion of schedule is critical to accommodate time-sensitive work sequencing and to allow completion of work within the pipeline shutdown period.
+During the pipeline shutdown period, work could be performed up to 24 hours per day and seven days per week; this schedule is critical to accommodate time-sensitive work sequencing and to allow completion of work within the pipeline shutdown period.
 Excavation, access location closure, off-hauling of materials, and site completion would occur only between normal daytime hours (6:00 a.m. and 6:00 p.m.).
 Various other types of proposed activities could potentially occur during either daytime or nighttime hours.